|Pharmacy Regulations 2013|

 Q. The pharmacy has notified NHS England as soon as possible that for a reason beyond the control of the contractor, we could not open for our full number of contracted hours during the week, can NHS England insist that that we ‘make up’ these hours?

 A. Where there is a temporary interruption of services, and this is outside the control of the pharmacy, and the pharmacy notifies NHS England, there is no obligation to make up the hours.
 A temporary interruption of services which is for a reason beyond the pharmacy contractor’s control include flooding of premises, lack of electricity, pharmacy premises broken into and the pharmacist not arriving.
 It does not include planned refurbishment.
-The Pharmacy Manual (Chapter 18) procedure does not include mention that pharmacies should be requested to ‘make up’ the hours.

 The form to notify NHS England of the unplanned temporary suspension of pharmaceutical services is also available here.
 Pharmacy contractors must notify NHS England of the suspension as soon as practical and use all reasonable endeavours to resume provision of pharmaceutical services as soon as is practicable.

-Q. When does a week start and end when calculating the hours that a pharmacy is open?”]
+Q. When does a week start and end when calculating the hours that a pharmacy is open?”

 A. There is currently no interpretative provision in the pharmacy regulations.
 However, the guidance issued no NHS England regional offices is that the week beginsat 00:00 on Monday and ends at 23:59 on Sunday.